An individual may be guilty of domestic violence if he or she is either

 walk of life.
 In fact, in one recent domestic violence case an assistant

 police chief was arrested for physically assaulting his wife.
-The arrest

 One of the problems I have seen arise during